Effective use of data is a necessary prerequisite for transforming education agencies and improving student achievement.

 Effective Data Use in Education Systems is an online professional development program for current and aspiring data strategists and analysts working with multiple data sets across schools.
-Based upon the work of HGSE Professor Jon Fullerton and the Center for Education Policy Research, the program provides a toolkit for strategic data use and explores the role of data strategists in that process.
-In this six-week program, you will be guided through a step-by-step process to identify, clean, connect, and analyze data in your system with an end goal of improving student achievement.
+Based upon the work of HGSE Professor Jon Fullerton and the Center for Education Policy Research, the workshop provides a toolkit for strategic data use and explores the role of data strategists in that process.

 The example analysis presented in this program focus on college going success and will help you answer questions such as: How are students in my agency transitioning from 9th grade to 10th grade? and Are they graduating?
 While this sample data set relates to college going success, much of the work you do will allow you to answer several other types of questions.
 We encourage you to consider multiple questions that are relevant to your setting and how this online workshop can support your specific work as well.

 The resources in this toolkit were generated by the Strategic Data Project (SDP) at Harvard University.
 SDP believes that if we are able to bring together the right people, assemble the right data, and perform the right analysis, we can help leaders make better decisions — ultimately improving student achievement significantly.
 To make this happen, SDP pursues three strategies: placing and supporting data fellows in partner organizations who will influence policy at the local, state, and national level; creating policy-and management-relevant analyses for districts and states; and transforming how data is used in the education sector through broad dissemination of analytic tools, methods, and best practices.
 You can learn more about SDP here.

 This six-week online workshop includes a mix of self-paced learning, group discussion, and job-embedded application.
 Activities include:

 - Video lectures from Professor Fullerton and data practitioners

 - Job-embedded practice where you will apply the concepts and skills learned*